o-william-white/Enset_tGBS/README.md

 # ensete-tGBS
 Ensete tGBS methodology

 This readme file details the methodolgy used in the analysis of ensete tGBS data.
-All work was completed in QMUL apocrita cluster.
+All work was completed on the QMUL apocrita cluster.

 ### Import data from local hard drive into apocrita
 Set up directory for raw data